 The City of Courtenay is the only city in the Comox Valley and it is a vibrant business hub of the area.
-It is home to more than 24,000 residents and growing.
-The number of private dwellings rose nearly 10% from 2006 to 2001 and the growth trend for the City is continuing upwards.
+It is home to more than 25,599 residents and growing.
+The number of private dwellings rose nearly 10% from 2006 to 2011 and the growth trend for the City is continuing upwards.
+As of 2016 there were 12,013 private dwellings in the City according to the 2016 census.
 Despite the growth the City still has a great deal of small town charm without the stresses of a major city.

 Courtenay Luxury Homes